openSNP/opensnp.org-docker/README.md

     docker images

-should show two images, one named *opensnp.org-docker* and one named *dev*.
+This should show two images, one named *opensnp.org-docker* and one named *dev*.

 Now you can either build a container based on the *dev* image or on the *opensnp.org-docker* image.

 # Building the dev container

-    docker create dev
     docker run dev

+To run with environmental variables, in this case setting FOO to bar:

+    docker run -e FOO=bar dev